 - 122,000 uses of restraints and seclusions

 Our documentary film, The Kids We Lose, is aimed at heightening awareness of these counterproductive practices and instigating movement toward interventions that are non-punitive, non-adversarial, and effective.
-It received the Best Feature Documentary Award in its premiere at the 2018 New Hampshire Film Festival and has also been selected for the 2019 Los Angeles Women's International Film Festival and the 2019 Women's Film Festival in Philadelphia, and the 2019 Whistleblower Film Festival in Washington, DC.
-It has also screened on Maine Public Televistion on Thursday, March 28th, at 10 pm ET, and on Saturday, March 30th, at 11 am ET, and streamed afterward.
+It received the Best Feature Documentary Award in its premiere at the 2018 New Hampshire Film Festival and has also screened at the 2019 Los Angeles Women's International Film Festival, at the 2019 Women's Film Festival in Philadelphia, and the 2019 Whistleblower Film Festival in Washington, DC.
+It has also screened on Maine Public Television.
+Dates for screenings on Vermont Public Television and New Hampshire Public Television are forthcoming.
 If you'd like to learn more about the film and those involved in its creation and production, and see where there are public screenings, click here.
 And if you'd like to read a review of the film from the Portland Press Herald, click here.

-What can you do to get involved, heighten awareness, advocate for change, and support the effort?
-Become a Lives in the Balance Advocator!
+And if you'd ike to get involved, heighten awareness, advocate for change, and support the effort, become Lives in the Balance Advocator!